 The University recognizes that students will come into our programs with various levels of academic ability and psychological robustness.
 Some students will most likely experience trying personal circumstances outside the curriculum that may impact their ability to perform at an optimum level of academic performance.

-To assist students at times of need, CNSU has on-site licensed mental health providers.
-Neither provider teaches in classes or in any way has any evaluative academic role in the student’s curriculum.
+To assist students at times of need, CNU has on-site licensed mental health providers.
+Providers are not faculty nor serve in an academic or evaluative role.

 Katelyn is a Licensed Marriage and Family Therapist.
 She earned her M.S. in Counseling Psychology from National University and her B.S. in Political Science from CSU Sacramento.
 Additionally, Katelyn has completed a concentration in International Relations and African American Studies.
 Katelyn has worked with children, families, and adults from diverse backgrounds and cultures, as well as individuals with Intellectual Disabilities and those on the Autism Spectrum.
 She has provided psychotherapy at Visions Unlimited, worked at the Gender Health Center, and worked in an acute psychiatric hospital, providing case management and referrals for patients.